Nicaraguan cigars: strength, richness and character

 The eastern part of Nicaragua, which borders the Caribbean Sea, is largely absent from premium tobacco production.
 The reason for this is a significantly more humid climate, characterised by heavy and regular rainfall, which is ill-suited to the requirements of cigar tobacco.
 This is, in fact, very clearly evident on a map of the country.
 All the major companies have concentrated their plantations along the same axis along the west coast, and their tobacco factories are also clustered in the major cities.

-Nicaragua isn’t necessarily the most accessible choice for a beginner.
-At least, not on its own.
-When blended with tobaccos from other regions, however, it adds depth, structure and intensity that greatly enrich the cigar’s profile, without necessarily making it harsh.
+Nicaragua isn’t necessarily the most affordable place to start for a beginner.
+At least, not when it comes to “puros”.
+When blended with tobaccos from other regions, however, it adds depth, structure and an intensity that considerably enrich the cigar’s profile, without necessarily making it harsh.
+It’s the sort of cigar you enjoy after a meal, or when you want to take the time for a more leisurely smoke, without rushing.

 Possible combinations